dylang/node-rss/readme.md

 ### Add items to a feed

-An item can be used for a blog entry, project update, log entry, etc.  Your RSS feed an have any number of items.
+An item can be used for a blog entry, project update, log entry, etc.  Your RSS feed can have any number of items.
 Most feeds use 20 or fewer items.

 ```js
 feed.item(itemOptions);